Boise State vs. Colorado State NCAA Football Odds, Plays and Insights | October 30, 2021

 Colorado State Stats and Trends

-- When Colorado State scores more than 22.1 points, it is 2-1 against the spread and 2-2 overall.
+- Colorado State is 2-1 against the spread and 2-2 overall when the team scores more than 22.1 points.

-- In games that Colorado State totals more than 407.4 yards, the team is 2-2 against the spread and 2-3 overall.
+- Colorado State is 2-2 against the spread and 2-3 overall when the team churns out over 407.4 yards.

-- The Rams have turned the ball over seven times, 10 fewer times than the Broncos have forced turnovers (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.